Optimal navigation in two-dimensional flows: Control theory and reinforcement learning: Reinforcement Learning

-The agent collects rewards along its way, and the goal is to find the optimal policy $\pi^*(a|s)$ that maximizes the expected cumulative reward over an episode.
-Action-value methods focus on learning the corresponding function $q_{*}(s,a)$, which satisfies the Bellman equation:
+The objective is to determine an optimal policy $\pi^*(a|s)$ that maximizes the expected cumulative reward.
+Action-value methods focus on learning the corresponding function $q_{*}(s,a)$, which satisfies the Bellman optimality equation.
+In Q-learning, $q_{*}(s,a)$ is estimated iteratively through interaction with the environment using the update rule: